How to Use Traction Control in a Toyota RAV4

 Let’s talk about how to toggle traction control on or off depending on your RAV4’s model year.

 I’ll start by clarifying one point: traction control is turned on by default!
 You don’t need to enable it.
-Each time your vehicle is turned on, the traction control is turned on as well (except when you have an engine light/error).
+Each time your vehicle is turned on, the traction control is turned on as well (except when you have a check engine light).

 However, there are some scenarios when you may want to disable traction control.